MODERN ROSIE

 Around 2012, I was talking to Tom, expressing a struggle I was having with my career.
 He suggested I talk with Heather, saying she helped creative people.
 I reached out.
 The short conversation was, as expected, brilliant and fun.
 However, her natural ability to listen, connect, encourage, and then direct me on a path for my future was highly impactful.
 The moment was pivotal for me.
 I began to think differently about what I was currently doing as a creative and developed new aspirations for my creative future.

 Agent Rosie firmly stands here on set as a trend setter in an industry with far too few female agents.
 As an ally for those in the director's chair, impacting and inspiring the voices of both women and men.
 This Modern Rosie portrait depicts my cousin Heather in a powerful light.
-As a beaming symbol to her daughter, our family, and the larger creative community.
+As a beaming symbol to her teenager, our family, and the larger creative community.
 She expands the notion that women can be wildly passionate mothers inside their homes, while simultaneously being fierce economic agents for change outside.

 Photographed May 2020